Gabrinas/Gabrinas.github.io/README.md

 # MY-CV

 The contents of this repo are:
-1) HTML files,
+1)Myname file
-2) CSS files, and
+2) HTML files, and
-3) soft copy of my CV.
+3) CSS files

+The link to my webpage is: https://gabrinas.github.io